'We're in massive trouble with Kamala': Elon Musk and Trump sound alarm on America's existence * WorldNetDaily * by Joe Kovacs

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND’s Email News Alerts!

-“My track record has been moderate and if not moderate, slightly left” he said, noting to was “absurd” the think he was a right-wing activist.”
+“My track record has been moderate and if not moderate, slightly left” he said, noting it was “absurd” to think he was a right-wing activist.

 “I call myself a moderate Democrat,” the Tesla chief explained, “But now I feel like we’re at a critical juncture for the country. … We’re gonna see an even further left administration with Kamala.